PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/box/+page.md

 ## `height()` - Setting the height
-Use the configuration method `height()` to tell the `Box` component how many millimeters tall it should be.
+Use the configuration method `height()` to tell the `Box` component how many millimeters tall its child should be.
 Pass it the height as a number.

 ::: tip Example